rednafi/rednafi.com/content/misc/ssh_saga.md

 ## Bringing it all together

-Here's a quick summary of the steps:
+Here's a quick summary of setting up SSH connection to a new machine:

 1. Generate a key pair on your local machine.
 2. Copy the public key to the `authorized_keys` file on the VM.